coronel08/my-notes/notes/docs/aws.md

 * AWS Inspector - Automated security assessment service that helps improve the security and compliance

-* Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance
+* Cloudwatch - Focuses on the activity of AWS services and resources, reporting on their health and performance.
+Security repositry with threat analytics and metrics.
 * Cloudtrail - Log of all actions and API calls taking place in AWS

 * Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon
+* Amazon Cloud Directory - directory service provides web-based directories to organize users, groups, devices, policies
+* Amazon Directory Service - provides single sign on to AWS, uses existing Microsoft Actice Directory

 ## Support
 * AWS Support plans
     * Basic -